Overview

 - external AI or MCP clients, such as ChatGPT-compatible, Claude-compatible, Linear, Notion, Codex or other authorised clients, where enabled by a customer or user and limited by scopes, grants and permissions;

-- hosting, storage, analytics, logging, security, payment, customer support and operational service providers;
+- hosting, storage, analytics, product telemetry, logging, security, payment, customer support, consent-management and operational service providers, including Google Analytics, PostHog and CookieYes where enabled;

 - professional advisers, insurers, regulators, law enforcement or courts where necessary;